YHuUBC/energy_efficiency_analysis/doc/energy_report_rmd.md

 ## Research question

-**Given building-related features such as Relative Compactness’, ‘Surface Area,’ ‘Wall Area,’ ‘Roof Area,’ ‘Overall Height,’ ‘Orientation,’ ‘Glazing Area,’ and ‘Glazing Area Distribution,’ how accurately can we predict the ‘Heating Load’ of the building?**
+**Given building-related features such as Relative Compactness’, ‘Surface Area’, ‘Wall Area’, ‘Roof Area’, ‘Overall Height’, ‘Orientation’, ‘Glazing Area’, and ‘Glazing Area Distribution’, how accurately can we predict the ‘Heating Load’ of the building?**

 **What is the contribution level of each feature associated to the